Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 > [!TIP]
 > We highly recommend upgrading the versions one by one instead of bulk upgrades.

+## v1.0.2 ➞ v1.0.3

+### Changed documentation structure
+We added `Preview` and `Stable` categories to the resources and data sources documentation, which clearly separates the preview and stable features in the documentation feature list.
+This is a part of our effort to improve the provider documentation.
+We are open for your feedback and suggestions.

 ## v1.0.1 ➞ v1.0.2

 ### Fixed migration of account resource